 Splitsville Luxury Lanes

 Splitsville is an eclectic restaurant and entertainment spot where you will find indoor/outdoor seating either at a bowling lane or at a table.
 You can enjoy hand-tossed pizzas, gourmet burgers, filet sliders, grilled avocado and ahi tuna, or even sushi.
 They have healthy options you’ll actually want to eat.
 The tadpoles will enjoy pizza, grilled cheese or chicken tenders while you can dig into something a little more adventurous like short ribs or veggie bowls.
-Catch a game on the flat screen TVs, or bowl a few games.
+Catch a game on the flat-screen TVs, or bowl a few games.
 There is something for everyone in this huge and unique dining space.

-Downtown Disney at Disneyland — Quick-Service Restaurants
+Downtown Disney District Restaurants — Quick-Service Locations

 Who has time to eat when you're at the Hoppiest Place on Earth?
-Downtown Disney at Disneyland offers great fast food restaurants.
+Downtown Disney at Disneyland offers great fast-food restaurants.
 Check them out for a snack or as a less-expensive alternative to table service.

 Earl of Sandwich